wimglenn/advent-of-code-data/README.rst

 How does it work?
 -----------------

-This is done by introspection of the path and file name from which ``aocd`` module was imported.
+It will automatically get today's data at import time, if used within the interactive interpreter.
+Otherwise, the date is found by introspection of the path and file name from which ``aocd`` module was imported.

 This means your filenames should be something sensible.
 The examples below should all parse correctly: